 The Alaskan Malamute was designated the official state dog of Alaska on April 18th, 2010, thanks to the efforts of students at Polaris K-12 School in Anchorage (guided by teachers Terry Powers, Jamie Rodriguez, and Carol Bartholomew).
 Dog mushing was recognized as the official state sport of Alaska in 1972.

 The students at Polaris K-12 School in Anchorage performed a multi-year study comparing the different dog breeds to put forth this bill (sponsored by Representatvive Berta Gardner).
 The Alaskan Malamute won hands-down over other dog breeds because it has the longest history, dating back to the first settlers on the North American continent (at least 5,000 years as noted by archeologists).
 Alaskan malamutes contributed to every era in Alaska's history.
-Alaskan malamutes are still actively used in arctic expeditions today because they can so perfectly withstand the cold temperatures without booties or coats or bedding straw.
+Alaskan malamutes are still actively used in arctic expeditions today because they can withstand the cold temperatures without booties, coats, or bedding straw.

 Another contender, the Siberian Husky, was not imported until 1908 when gold miners were beginning to race their dogs for sport and wanted to develop a smaller, faster dog.
 The Malamute was a freighting dog, not meant for sprinting.

 In the Alaskan Malamute’s 5000 plus years in North America, it's been involved in every important era of Alaska's history.